javigong/shopify-qr-codes-app/README.md

+# Shopify QR Code Generator App

+Shopify Node app that enable merchants to create QR codes for specific products and track the number of scans for each QR code.
+QR codes can include specific discounts, and can link to either the online store product page or directly to checkout with the product added to the cart.

-# Shopify App Template - Node
+# It uses the Shopify App Template - Node

 This is a template for building a [Shopify app](https://shopify.dev/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.